-Loras College is a private, religious school in a suburban setting in Dubuque, Iowa.
-Loras College was founded in 1839 and now enrolls around 1,401 students a year, including 1,311 undergrads.
-Loras College offers on-campus housing for up to 1,059 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 75% of students stay on-campus and participate in campus events and social life.
+Loras College is a private, religious school in the suburban setting of Dubuque, Iowa.
+Loras College was founded in 1839 and the school now enrolls around 1,400 students per year, including 1,310 undergrads.
+Loras College provides on-campus housing for up to 783 students.
+Most students live in off campus housing, and 75% of students spend their weekends on campus.

 Interested in journalism or communications?
 Loras College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in joining a fraternity or sorority?
 Loras College has fraternities and sororities.

 Planning to play sports?
 Loras College has many options for athletes.
 See them all and learn more about life at Loras College on the Student Life page.

 |Overall Acceptance Rate||72%|